 The condo lifestyle is one of sheer convenience.
 Condominiums are generally situated in a central location so you’re bound to have everything you’ll need within walking distance.
-In fact, you might even be lucky to have everything you need within the compound because many condominium developments offer a mix of residential and commercial spaces.
+In fact, you might even be lucky to have everything you need within the compound because many condominium developments offer a mix of residential and commercial spaces for rent in Manila.
 Whatever your reasons may be for choosing to live in a condo in the Philippines, it really has so much to offer in improving how you live from day to day.
 The only real downside to opting for condo living over traditional real estate in the Philippines is that it could get expensive.
 You do get what you pay for, after all.
 Still, this doesn’t mean that living within a more modest budget is impossible in a condo in the Philippines.
 Tweak a few things in your lifestyle and you’ll be so surprised at how much you can save you’ll be wishing you did this sooner.

 The independence quotient

 With close family ties deeply ingrained in the general Filipino population, it is not unusual for many not to leave the nest until they are building a family of their own.
 Many would even choose to stay at home and grow their family where they grew up.
 This is why choosing to be on your own deserves its own merit.
 You’re stepping outside of your comfort zone as it is so pat yourself on the back for getting as far as avoiding condo buyer mistakes and landing a good unit to live in.
 But even when you’re ready to be on your own, if you’re like many Filipino children, you may not exactly know how to do that.
 It’s a wake-up call for a lot of “independent” young adults because it’s only then that they realize how truly cared for they were when they were still living with their families.
 But don’t worry!
 Anything is possible if you put your mind into it.
 It may take some easing into but you will have to learn how to do everything yourself if you want to survive living in lifestyle homes.